thosgood/this-weeks-finds/markdown/151-200/week199.md

 This amazing fact is called the Gelfand-Naimark theorem.
 Here's the idea.
-There's an easy way to make the spectrum of a commutative C*-algebra A into a topological space: we say x_i \to x precisely when
+There's an easy way to make the spectrum of a commutative C*-algebra A into a topological space\colon  we say x_i \to  x precisely when

     xi(a) \to x(a)